lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 ```
 [Link to code block](https://github.com/lukrycyfa/crowdfund-tutorial-project/blob/main/contracts/Crowdfund.sol#L234).

-- The last block for our Blog utility is a function `ReturnPosts()` with a a `public` `specifier`, a `view` `modifier` we create to return an array of active post.
+- The last block for our Blog utility is a function `ReturnPosts()` with a  `public` `specifier`, a `view` `modifier` we create to return an array of active post.
 Utilizing a loop to iterate over active posts.

 ```sol